MicrosoftDocs/security/trusted-root-docs/Program-Requirements.md

     5. Document Signing EKU=1.3.6.1.4.1.311.10.3.12
      -   This EKU is used for signing documents within Office.
 It is not required for other document signing uses.

-  NOTE: Microsoft is not adding new root certificates with the Code Signing EKU at this time.
-New root certificates meant to replace exisiting root certificates that already have the Code Signing EKU and are compliant with code signing audit requirements will be considered.
-Any changes to this policy will be updated here.

 ### F. Windows 10 Kernel Mode Code Signing (KMCS) Requirements